kianenigma/Thesis/ABSTRACT.md

-# SonicChain: A Lock-free, Pseudo-static Approach Toward Concurrency in Blockchains.
+# SonicChain: A Wait-free, Pseudo-static Approach Toward Concurrency in Blockchains.

 In this work we look at blockchains as (yet another) transaction processing system (much like databases, except being decentralized and trustless), and propose a new approach toward concurrency